 If there's one thing we strive to implement via our #beYOUtiful campaign, it's that every single one of you is important in your own unique way.
 Societal expectations bring us down.
 The comparison trap keeps us from shining.
 When we let out the power within, we truly make a difference.
-Today's #beYOUtiful blog post is from Ashley of Every Runner Counts:
+Today's #beYOUtiful blog post is a repost from last year by Ashley of Every Runner Counts:

 Seven hours, three minutes and 28 seconds.

 As a runner, as someone who participates in the running community, as an activist for everyBODY to be active—I am not fast, but I am fearless.